surprisetalk/wigwams/readme.md

 Wigwams we want:

+- expressive but small markup languages
 - a dirt-simple OS for practical use [and reuse](https://permacomputing.net)
+- a simple alternative to github, and maybe even git
 - simple/predictable query languages and databases
   ([email me](mailto:hello@taylor.town) for ideas)
 - alternative to YouTube that smells more like podcasts than cryptocurrency